Scrabble30/Secured-REST-API-Template/README.md

-## REST API Template
+## Secured REST API Template

-This is a REST API template that can be used as the basis start code for a REST API project.
+This is a Secured REST API template that can be used as the basis start code for a Secured REST API project.

 ### Includes: